huchenlei/sd-forge-ic-light/README.md

 2. Create a new folder, `ic-light`, inside your webui `models` folder
 3. Place the 2 models inside the said folder
 4. **(Optional)** You can rename the models, as long as the filenames contain either **`fc`** or **`fbc`**

-## [2024-06-06] Major Update Release Note [PR https://github.com/huchenlei/sd-forge-ic-light/pull/24]

-- Load models from `ic-light` folder with arbitrary filenames.
-You need to rename your `unet` folder to `ic-light`.
-- Use the pre-built `rembg` package instead of diffusers version.
-- **New Feature:** Implement *Difference of Gaussians* to reintroduce some details, e.g. text, after the processing.
-- **New Feature:** Implement reinforce-fg option which allows better preservation of fg base color.

 ## How to use
 For best result, it is recommended to use low CFG and strong denosing strength.